isomerpages/moe-hci/_college/Financial Information.md

 <br>- For Singaporean Citizens to fund overseas study trips and enrichment
 programmes</p>
 <p>Students who require financial assistance at any point of time can approach
-either their Form teachers or Head of Consortium for advice on the application for the above funds.</p>
+either their teacher-in-charge for advice on the application for the above funds.</p>
 <p>4 . <strong>Trip for Internationalization Experience (TIE)</strong>
 <br>&nbsp;- For Singapore Citizens, the TIE provides a subsidy for overseas
 learning journeys to Asia with a focus on ASEAN countries, school immersion